pivotal/docs-platform-automation/docs/tasks.md

 ### download-and-upload-product
 This is an _advanced task_.
-If a product (and its associated stemcell) has already been uploaded to Ops Manager then it will not re-download and upload.
+If a product (and its associated stemcell) has already been uploaded to Tanzu Operations Manager then it will not re-download and upload.
 This is helpful when looking for a fast-feedback loop for building pipelines.